dmitryrogozhny/dmitryrogozhny.github.io/_posts/2017-08-02-how-to-add-custom-script-to-single-post-in-jekyll.md

 ---
 layout: post
-title:  How to Add Custom Script to a Single Post in Jekyll
+title:  How to Add Custom Script to Single Post in Jekyll
 date:   2017-08-02 12:00

+series: Adding Anything to Jekyll
 tags: [jekyll]

 image: /assets/how-to-add-custom-script-header.png